fasoeu/promise-chain/readme.md

 This module extends Promise object adding `chain` method to `Promise.prototype` (use it carefully).\
 `Promise.chain` method accepts a list of arguments and/or mixed array(s).\
 For a better flow control, every item should be a function which returns a Promise.\
-The resolved value of these generated promises will be passed as argument to the next functions.
+The resolved value of these generated promises are be passed as argument to the next functions.

 If other input items types are provided:
-* `Primitive values` will be converted into functions returning promises resolved with the value itself.
+* `Primitive values` are converted into functions returning promises resolved with the value itself.
-* Functions returned results (Ex.: `res`) that are not promises will be converted into resolved values of a Promise: Ex.: `res=>Promise.resolve(res)`
+* Functions returned results (Ex.: `res`) that are not promises are converted into resolved values of a Promise: Ex.: `res=>Promise.resolve(res)`
-* `Promise` arguments will generate unpredictable behavior.
+* `Promise` arguments may lead unpredictable behaviors.

 ## Example
 ```js